-Structures in V zones are only eligible if the activity is for non-substantial rehabilitation and met the requirement of applicable standards at the time of original construction (24 CFR 55.1(c)(3)(ii) (A and B).
-New construction or elevation / reconstruction in a V zone are not allowed as part of this Program.
+Structures in V zones are only eligible if the activity is for non-substantial rehabilitation and met the requirement of applicable standards at the time or original construction (24 CFR 55(c)(3)(ii) (A and B).
+New construction or reconstruction in a V zone are not allowed as part of this Program.